ntustison/ANTsRNetExamples/README.md

-# ANTsRNet
+# ANTsRNetExamples

-A collection of well-known deep learning architectures ported to the R language.
+A collection of examples and models for the [ANTsRNet](https://github.com/ANTsX/ANTsRNet) package.

 ## R package dependencies